So you fancy yourself a content creator and YouTube is your platform of choice? Well, how much are you earning for every 1,000 views?

 One way to do this is by keeping your content in the PG-13 range.
 If your content is too mature, advertisers will likely avoid it to steer clear of controversy.

-If your video’s target market is children, then it’ll bring your YouTube revenue down more than if target adults.
+If your video’s target market is children or your channel primarily produces Made for Kids content, then it’ll bring your YouTube revenue down more than if you target adults.

-The reason for this is because YouTube is limited in the amount of personal data they can gather from minors.
-In turn, advertisers will put target markets where they can better analyze their results.
+The reason for this is that YouTube is limited in the amount of personal data it can gather from minors.
+In turn, advertisers will target markets where they can better analyze their results.

 Your CPM will also be affected by the location of your viewers.
 Countries have different CPM averages based on the number of advertisers bidding for that area.